pythonarcade/arcade/doc/installation_mac.rst

    enter.
 You can also locate the Terminal program by looking in the "Utilities" folder under your "Applications" folder.

-3. Install virtualenv.
-This allows you to install Python packages without affecting the system-wide Python installation.
-Run the following command in your terminal.

-``sudo pip3 install virtualenv``

-4. Use virtualenv to create a virtual environment specifically for your project by running the following command in your terminal.

-``virtualenv ~/.virtualenvs/arcade``

-5. Activate the virtualenv you just created.
-(You may need to do this each time you open a new terminal window.
-It is possible to make the terminal do this for you each time you open a new window, but that is beyond the scope of these instructions.)

-``source ~/.virtualenvs/arcade/bin/activate``

-6. Install the Python Arcade Library, by running the following command
+3. Install the Python Arcade Library, (along with a library called PyObjC) by running the following command

-``pip install arcade``
+``pip3 install PyObjC arcade``

-7. Download the community edition of PyCharm for the Mac from the `Jetbrains website <https://www.jetbrains.com/pycharm/download/>`_.
+4. Download the community edition of PyCharm for the Mac from the `Jetbrains website <https://www.jetbrains.com/pycharm/download/>`_.
 Double click on the file you downloaded to install it.

-8. Create a new project in PyCharm.
+5. Create a new project in PyCharm.
 Because the Mac often has multiple versions of Python installed on it, when creating a project make sure to select version 3.6.